Product Designer

 This project was completed as part of the Google User Experience Design Certificate, chosen from a selection of design challenges.

-LittleLooks offers an easy way for parents to buy and sell gently used children’s clothing.
-The platform makes secondhand fashion more accessible, helping families save money, reduce waste, and keep up with growing children’s needs.
+Parents need clothing for their children, yet finding reliable, affordable options can be difficult.
+Connecting buyers and sellers makes secondhand fashion more accessible, helping families save money, reduce waste, and keep up with children’s wardrobes.

-Frequent clothing turnover makes managing a child’s wardrobe costly and time-consuming.
-Parents struggle to find affordable, convenient options while ensuring outgrown clothes don’t go to waste.
+Frequent clothing turnover makes managing a child’s wardrobe both costly and time-consuming.
+Parents often struggle to find affordable, convenient options while ensuring outgrown clothes don’t go to waste.

 Empathize